 Your Collection Date may be up to 28 days from the day you placed your request.
 Please do not contact us until 28 days has passed, after this time you can contact us by using our Bulky Waste Enquiry form.

 We are working very hard to meet all demand while keeping our staff safe.
 If you have received one of the emails mentioned below please follow those instructions.
-If it is 28 days since you placed your request you can contact us by using our Bulky Waste Enquiry form to request this service.
+If it is 28 days since you placed your request you can contact us by using our Bulky Waste Enquiry form.

 We may not have been able to collect your bulky waste for a number of reasons such as - it was unsafe, it was inaccessible, the waste was not in the described location, the waste was not as described.
-Please fix any issues and place a new Request.
+In cases like this we close the job and no refund is available.
+Please refer to your Terms and Conditions.
+If you still require a collection, please fix any issues and place a new Request.

 We are working very hard to meet all demand while keeping our staff safe.
 On occasion we may run out of time to collect your bulky waste.
 When this occurs we will reschedule your Collection and issue a further email.
 Please leave your bulky waste out on your property for collection.